Q: I have a ticking noise in the engine of my Jeep. What could be the cause of this?

 If the answer to this is yes, then the improper lubrication of the engine is the most likely cause of the ticking noise.

-If your engine light doesn’t come on while hearing the ticking noise then the cause could be either loose valves or a leek in your exhaust manifold.
+If your engine light doesn’t come on while hearing the ticking noise then the cause could be either loose valves or a leak in your exhaust manifold.

 If your vehicle has gages instead of lights check your oil gage to see if you have good oil pressure.
 The oil pressure of a vehicle typically runs around 40 psi.

-I have found that in my Jeep Wrangler and the jeep wranglers of friends, you often hear a light ticking noise in the engine, even when everything else is in good shape.
+I have found that in my Jeep and the Jeep Wranglers of friends, you often hear a slight ticking noise in the engine, even when everything else is in good shape.